UncleJunVIP/retroid-pocket-classic-compendium/README.md

 These first four options make it so RetroArch behaves like my beloved NextUI (MinUI).

-Auto Save / Load allows you to quit Start + Select and not worry about making a save state.
+Auto Save / Load allows you to quit with Start + Select and not worry!
-RA will load this state when opening the content back up.
+A save state will be made on quit and loaded on start.
 Seamless!
 ```

 ---

 ### Configuration

 - Save Configuration on Quit: On
 - Save Remap Files on Quit: On

 ---

 ### Directory

 - System/BIOS: `SD_CARD/BIOS`
 - Save Files: `SD_CARD/Saves`
 - Save States: `SD_CARD/Save States`